lnicalo/EmotiveTractUI/README.md

 EmotiveTractUI
 ==============

-Application that allows steering a tractor using a BCI the control
+C++ Application that allows steering a tractor using an Emotiv EPOC headset.